-The Town of Middlebury ("Town") is in the midst of a bridge and road construction project known as the "Cross Street Bridge Project" ("Project").
-The Project involves the construction of a new highway bridge over Otter Creek.
-The College believes that a second bridge over Otter Creek will improve timely emergency response for students, faculty and staff.
-The total cost of the Project is estimated at \$16,000,000 and the Town has voted to finance the construction of the Project with a \$16,000,000 bond.
-The College has agreed to commit itself to assist the Town in the financing by paying the Town the sum of \$600,000 per year commencing after the bridge has been fully constructed and is available for use by the public and continuing until thirty (30) years thereafter.
-It is expected that the bridge will available for use in fall 2010.
+The Town of Middlebury (the "Town") is in the final stages of a bridge and road construction project known as the "Cross Street Bridge Project."
+The Cross Street Bridge Project will involve the construction of a new highway bridge over Otter Creek.
+The College believes that a second bridge over Otter Creek will improve timely emergency response for students, faculty, staff and facilities.
+The College has agreed to commit itself to assist the Town in the financing by paying the Town the sum of \$300,000 twice per year commencing after the bridge has been fully constructed and is available for use by the public and continuing until thirty (30) years thereafter.
+The bridge is scheduled to be completed in the fall of 2010.